Since March 2020 the world has been impacted by a coronavirus pandemic which can lead to infection with COVID-19.

 Safer London is a registered charity and company limited by guarantee operating across Greater London and with links outside the capital.

 We believe every young person has the right to live free from the threat of violence and exploitation.

 Modern slavery is a real problem for millions of people around the world, including many in developed countries, who are being kept and exploited in various forms of slavery.
 Every organisation is at risk of being involved in this crime through its own operations and its supply chain.

-At Safer London we have a zero-tolerance approach to modern slavery and we are fully committed to preventing slavery and human trafficking in our operation and supply chain.
+At Safer London we have a zero-tolerance approach to modern slavery, and we are fully committed to preventing slavery and human trafficking in our operations and in our supply chain.

 We have not been made aware of any allegations of human trafficking/slavery activities against any of our current suppliers, but should we become aware of this we will act immediately against the supplier and report the allegations to the appropriate authorities.

 Safer London has the following policies in place which can help identify and prevent slavery and human trafficking in our operations:

 - Whistleblowing Policy – we encourage all employees, customers and suppliers to report any suspicion of slavery or human trafficking without fear of retaliation and the policy allows them to do so in confidence.

 - Code of Conduct – our code encourages employees to do the right thing by clearly stating the actions and behaviours expected of them.

 - Anti-Fraud, Bribery and Corruption Policy – we have protocols in place to ensure that appropriate checks are carried out when seeking out new suppliers or entering contracts which will help us identify possible issues of concern.